Fed Up With Telemarketers? (here's the solution)

 Tired of Telemarketers?
 Take Action!

-Quite a few people have suffered the indignity of having a conversation with a telemarketer, in order to gather enough information to sue their persecutors.
+Quite a few citizens have suffered the indignity of having a conversation with a telemarketer, in order to gather enough information to sue their persecutors.
 And more often than not these heroes have realized substantial monetary awards.

 Even after she filed the lawsuit, TWC robocalled her 73 more times.
 The judge in this case awarded King $1,500 per call.
-That's not chump change!

 How to Sue Telemarketers